Skip to Main Content

 Resources in Black History

-The UCNJ Libraries provide access to The Journal of Negro History, as well as The Journal of African American History - the name it is published under today.
+UCNJ Libraries provide access to The Journal of Negro History, as well as The Journal of African American History - the name it is published under today.
 You can find these journals in our JSTOR and Ethnic Diversity Source Library databases.
+See also Library of Congress Research guides: Black History Month: A Commemorative Observances Legal Research Guide and Today in History.

 Important Speeches (Videos)